WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

-Updated as of 26 May 2023
+Updated as of 22 Nov 2022
 ----------------------------
 In this package, you will find a brief introduction to the Scripting API for DaVinci Resolve Studio.
 Apart from this README.txt file, this package contains folders containing the basic import modules for scripting access (DaVinciResolve.py) and some representative examples.